-Every year DHMH publishes a report card comparing the quality ratings of the seven Maryland Medicaid HealthChoice MCOs in several key areas based on the encounter data, HEDIS, CAHPS, and EQRO results.
+Every year DHMH publishes a report card comparing the quality ratings of the six Maryland Medicaid HealthChoice MCOs in several key areas based on the encounter data, HEDIS, CAHPS, and EQRO results.
 This report card is intended as a tool to aid Maryland Medicaid members in choosing which MCO they wish to join.
 One star indicates a below average rating, two stars is average, and three stars indicates an above average rating in comparison to the other MCOs.

-See Figure 2 to view the HealthChoice Comparison Report Card for 2013.
+See Figure 2 to view the HealthChoice Comparison Report Card for 2014.

-Figure 2: 2013 HealthChoice Comparison Report Card
+Figure 2: 2014 HealthChoice Comparison Report Card

-Name Access to Care Doctor Communication Keeping Kids Healthy Kids with Chronic Conditions Taking Care of Women Diabetes Care AMERIGROUP ☆ DIAMOND ☆ \Rightarrow \Rightarrow \Rightarrow JAI MEDICAL SYSTEMS ☆ Not Reportable by Researchers MARYLAND PHYSICIANS CARE ☆ \Rightarrow MEDSTAR FAMILY CHOICE PRIORITY PARTNERS \Rightarrow UNITED HEALTHCARE \Rightarrow \Rightarrow \Rightarrow
+Name Access to Care Doctor Communication and Service Care for Kids Children with Chronic Conditions Taking Care of Women Care for Adults with Chronic Illness AMERIGROUP ☆ $\Rightarrow$ JAI MEDICAL SYSTEMS Not Reportable by Researchers MARYLAND PHYSICIANS CARE $\Rightarrow$ $\Rightarrow$ $\Rightarrow$ $\Rightarrow$ MEDSTAR FAMILY CHOICE PRIORITY PARTNERS UNITED HEALTHCARE $\Rightarrow$ ${\Rightarrow}$ \$

-Scores based on 2011 data and were reported by DHMH January 2013
+Scores based on 2013 reporting of 2012 data and were reported by DHMH January 2014

-JMSMCO was rated above average in three of the five categories it was able to report.
-In comparison, only one other HealthChoice plan received three stars in more than one of the six categories.
+JMSMCO was rated above average in all of the five categories it was able to report.
+In comparison, only two other HealthChoice plan received three stars in any of the six categories and none of the other plans scored three stars in more than four categories.